Resources for Student Service Organizations

 Event co-sponsorship

-Haas Center co-sponsorship
+Haas Center Event Co-sponsorship

 If you are experiencing a temporary personal financial challenge from a hardship or are seeking funds for an opportunity related to your academic, professional, and/or social development, see the Opportunity Fund.
 To find more campus funding resources, check out this compiled list of campus grants.